cybergu0ck/notes/engineering/software-engineering/compsci-fundamentals/data-structures/01-stacks.md

   #>stack after popping :[1, 2]
   ```

-* stack can be implemented using Collections.deque (deque is pronounced as 'deck'!)
+* Stack can be implemented using `collections.deque` (deque is pronounced as 'deck'!)

   ```py
   from collections import deque